M.Ed. or C.A.S. in Special Education

 Special education teachers at the elementary and pre-school level have the best outlook, with projected growth of 20 percent.
 Middle school special education teachers are not far behind, at 18 percent.
 An expected growth for secondary school special education teachers is projected at 13 percent.
 Many openings will likely derive from turnover and retirements, as well as growth of the school-age population.**

 Master of Education (M.Ed.): The M.Ed. degree is designed for licensed professional teachers seeking advanced preparation for higher levels of professional competence in the classroom.

 Certificate of Advanced Study (C.A.S.): The C.A.S. is designed for those seeking to add a new career dimension to his or her current professional competencies.
 Applicants for the C.A.S. must have a master’s degree from a regionally accredited institution and, if required by the program, a valid teaching license.

 Prepare for the TAP at NLU

-All applicants must meet NLU’s general admission requirements as well as the requirements specific to the M.A.T. in Special Education degree program.
-Refer to the appropriate Application Checklist available online at www.nl.edu/applyonline.
+All applicants must meet NLU's general admission requirements as well as additional requirements specific to the Special Education program.
+Refer to the appropriate application checklist available online at www.nl.edu/applyonline.

-Get more information today about enrolling in NLU’s Master of Arts in Teaching in Special Education program.
-Talk to your enrollment advisor or call 888.NLU.TODAY (888.658.8632).
+Get more information today about enrolling in NLU’s graduate program in special education.
+Talk to your enrollment specialist or call 888.NLU.TODAY (888.658.8632).